Women and the Underground Railroad

 Aiding fugitive slaves was a federal crime under the Fugitive Slave Act of 1850, punishable by six months in prison and a $1,000 fine.
 Still, thousands were assisted by whites and free blacks through the Underground Railroad, a secret system of people who helped formerly enslaved people escape.

-Coming out of hiding at daybreak, Anne saw a man walking along a nearby road.
+Coming out of hiding at daybreak, Ann saw a man walking along a nearby road.
 She struck up a conversation, learned he was a doctor, and decided to take a chance and ask for his help.
 After a couple of days in hiding at this man's house, she was sent on to Topeka to the residence of Caroline Scales.

 Mr. Scales, when he built the house, placed a sugar hogshead—an immense barrel which we had shipped things from the east in-down in the cellar.
 When Ann came, we put some straw, clothes and blankets into the hogshead, and had her stay in it.
 Mrs. S. kept boarders, and during the day, while they were out, Ann used to come up in the kitchen and do a great deal of house work.

-During one of these breaks from isolation in the cellar, Anne was discovered by one of the boarders, a Captain Henry who was a proslavery man.
+During one of these breaks from isolation in the cellar, Ann was discovered by one of the boarders, a Captain Henry who was a proslavery man.
 Armstrong reported on the extraordinary exchange between Mrs. Scales and Henry: "Mrs. Scales said 'You can keep a secret.'
 He did, and never gave us away."

 Entry: Women and the Underground Railroad